top of page

 FEDERAL POLICY PRIORITIES

 We join the National Network to End Domestic Violence (NNEDV) and state, tribal, and territorial coalitions to support federal funding for victim services and public policies to improve and advance equity in responses to violence, access to services, and prevention efforts across all systems.
-Each year Iowa victim service provider agencies participate in NNEDV’s Annual Domestic Violence Counts Survey: a one-day, unduplicated count of adults and children seeking domestic violence services in the United States.
-The most recent Domestic Violence Counts Iowa Report reveals that on a single day in 2022, 1,025 domestic violence victims and their children received essential services.
-On that same day, 57 requests for services went unmet because of a lack of resources, and 61% of the unmet requests were for housing and emergency shelter.
+Each year, Iowa victim service provider agencies participate in NNEDV’s Annual Domestic Violence Counts Survey: a one-day, unduplicated count of adults and children seeking domestic violence services in the United States.
+In Iowa, in just one day in 2023, 764 victims of domestic violence received services, but 89 requests for services went unmet due to lack of funding, and approximately 91% of those unmet requests were for housing and emergency shelter.
 There is an urgent need to increase survivors’ access to vital programs as well as to address current unmet needs.

-Iowa’s Victim Assistance section (formerly known as Crime Victim Assistance Division) in the Attorney General’s office administers federal grant funding to states authorized through the federal laws highlighted below.
-Each year the Victim Assistance section publishes an annual report summarizing the work of Iowa’s publicly funded crime victim service providers.
+Victim service provider agencies rely on federal, state, local, and private funds to provide services to crime victims (Summary funding sources).
+Federal funding is the largest source of funding for victim services in Iowa and nationwide.
+The Iowa Attorney General’s Victim Assistance Section (formerly the Crime Victim Assistance Division or CVAD) administers the federal grant funding for victim services authorized through the federal laws highlighted below.
+Each year, the Victim Assistance Section publishes an annual report summarizing the work of Iowa’s publicly funded crime victim service providers.

 CONNECT WITH IOWA'S U.S. CONGRESSIONAL DELEGATION